Die Hauptstadt, Capricorn

-Although Olive hated to admit it, even after holding a license for two months, he still found coming up onto these limited-access floors nerve-wracking.
+Although Olive hated to admit it, even after holding a license for a month, he still found coming up onto these limited-access floors nerve-wracking.
 Everything here had an air of professionalism to it compared to the lower levels, from the robust round tables, to the glass bookcases, to the stained-glass windows, and to even the people.
 Suited men and suited women, scholarly and serious, threaded around the study tables around him with purpose beneath the drooping stone chandeliers that hung down from the dome-shaped ceiling.
 Orderly.
 Executive.
 Intimidating.

 Olive wondered if this was just Capricornian design, engineering, and culture at work.
 Truthfully, he’d been a bit excited to come to this country.
 And not just for research.
 It was embarrassing to think about it, but he’d spent more time than he’d liked when he first came to this country admiring the old gothic-looking, gray-bricked, many-windowed buildings and ‘squareness’ found in the design of everything.
 He’d gotten a glimpse of this place through Werner’s memories, but it wasn’t the same as seeing it for himself.

 “Excuse me, sirs,” came a voice in Common as a shadow spilled over the table, “are you foreigners?”